marlonmisra/advanced-lane-finding/README.md

 **Approach**

-The thresholded binary image aims to only has 2 types of pixels - pixels which make up the lane and pixels which don't.
-To create a thresholded binary image, I did 2 things.
+Binary threshold images only have 2 types of pixels - pixels which make up what you care about and pixels which don't.
+To create a thresholded binary image that highlights the lanes, I did 2 things.
 First, I tried to detect lane pixels by using various edge detection techniques.
-Second, I detected lane pixels by convering to different color spaces different color spaces.
+Second, I detected lane pixels by convering to different color spaces.
 Below is an image that shows all the transformations I looked at for exploratory analysis.
-I'll later explain how I used combinations of these images to creat the thresholded binary image.
+I'll later explain how I used a combination of these thresholded binary images to create an image which included all the lane pixels but excluded everything else.

 ![alt text][image2]